Black Heritage Trail of New Hampshire: Elinor Williams Hooker Tea Talks

 The Elinor Williams Hooker Tea Talks are a yearly series of different public panel discussions that speak on a variety of social and historical subjects involving the African American community.
 The event was created by and is held by the Black Heritage Trail of New Hampshire.
 The event is named after Elinor Williams Hooker, an African American woman who lived in the state of New Hampshire and who was heavily involved in the community as well as being an activist; she died in 2012.
 The event has been held since 2017 and remains one of the organization's main yearly events.
 It is held in the month of February, along with some Tea Talks in other months.

 Black New England Conference

 The Black New England Conference was startedin 2006 by the Black Heritage Trail of New Hampshire.
 Each year, the conference takes on a different topic of African American history, culture, and experience.
 The conference has covered subjects such as art, New England sports, the LGBTQIA+ community, and others as they relate to the African American community.
 The 19th edition of the conference is scheduled for October 2025.

 Historic markers

-The organization's website lists the following historic markers: